Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: Introduction

-The model at the so-called tricritical point $(\beta_c(\Delta_{\crit}),\Delta_\crit)$ is of particular interest.
+The model at the so-called tricritical point $(\Delta_\crit, \beta_c(\Delta_{\crit}))$ is of particular interest.
 Indeed, in some dimensions it is expected to exhibit vastly different behaviour from the points on the critical line when $\Delta>\Delta_{\crit}$, even though in both cases the phase transition is expected to be continuous.
-In particular, in $d=2$, the scaling limit of the model at the critical points when $\Delta > \Delta_{\crit}$ is expected to be in the Ising and $\phi^4$ universality class.
+In particular, in $d=2$, the scaling limit of the model at criticality for $\Delta > \Delta_{\crit}$ is expected to be in the Ising and $\phi^4$ universality class.
 On the other hand, at $\Delta_\crit$, the scaling limit of the model is expected to be in a distinct universality class corresponding to the $\phi^6$ minimal conformal field theory with central charge $c=7/10$ (whilst the Ising universality class is of central charge $c=1/2$) -- see Mussardo \cite{Mussardo}.
-A rigorous glimpse of this distinct universality class appears in the work of Shen and Weber \cite{ShenWeber}, where near-critical scaling limits are considered.
-In $d=3$, the scaling limit of the model at $\Delta > \Delta_{\crit}$ is expected to be nontrivial, as conjecturally for Ising which is supported by e.g.\ conformal bootstrap methods, see Rychkov, Simmons-Duffin, and Zan \cite{3D-Ising-Slava}.
+A rigorous glimpse of this distinct universality class appears in the work of Shen and Weber \cite{ShenWeber}, where near-critical scaling limits of related models with so-called Kac interactions are considered.
+On the other hand, in $d=3$, the scaling limit of the Blume-Capel model at $\Delta > \Delta_{\crit}$ is expected to be nontrivial, as conjecturally for Ising, which is supported by e.g.\ conformal bootstrap methods -- see Rychkov, Simmons-Duffin, and Zan \cite{3D-Ising-Slava}.
 Whereas for $\Delta_\crit$, $d=3$ is predicted to be the upper-critical dimension for the model and one expects triviality of the scaling limit.
-This is supported by renormalisation group heuristics, which has recently been made rigorous for the $\phi^6$ model in the weak coupling regime by Bauerschmidt, Lohmann, and Slade \cite{BLS20}.
-In dimensions $d \geq 5$, one expects that the model is trivial throughout the continuous phase transition regime -- c.f. the case of Ising, where triviality was shown by Aizenman \cite{A82} and Fr\"ohlich \cite{F82}.
+This is supported by renormalisation group heuristics, which have recently been made rigorous for the $\phi^6$ model in the weak coupling regime by Bauerschmidt, Lohmann, and Slade \cite{BLS20}.
+See also \cite{BS20} for a mean-field random walk model exhibiting a tricritical behaviour.
+In dimensions $d \geq 5$, one expects that the model is trivial throughout the continuous phase transition regime $\Delta \geq \Delta_\crit$ -- c.f. the case of Ising, where triviality was shown by Aizenman \cite{A82} and Fr\"ohlich \cite{F82}.
 We also refer to the review book \cite{BBS19} for an account of renormalisation group approaches to this problem.
-In $d=4$, there may be some distinction: for $\Delta > \Delta_{\crit}$, one expects a marginal triviality result as in the case for Ising, which was recently shown by Aizenman and Duminil-Copin \cite{4D-Ising-triviality}, whereas at $\Delta_{\crit}$ it is unclear whether logarithmic corrections are present.
+In $d=4$, for $\Delta=\Delta_\crit$ one also expects a triviality result, whereas for $\Delta > \Delta_{\crit}$ one expects a marginal triviality result as in the case for Ising, which was recently shown by Aizenman and Duminil-Copin \cite{4D-Ising-triviality}.